luislopez-dev/REST-Ecommerce-API/README.md

 ## Introduction

-Ecommerce back-end to implemet with fronted platforms.
+Ecommerce back-end to implement with fronted platforms.

 ## Run